Don't hire a mover before you read this guide!

-Moving day is fast approaching, but now's not the time to panic!
+Moving day is fast approaching!
 Take a deep breath and use the following helpful moving tips to put the finishing touches on what will surely be a fantastic move!

 Pack An Overnight Bag

-You'll want to have a few thing handy on move day to make life a little easier for you and your family.
+You'll want to have a few things handy on move day to make life a little easier.
 Make sure to pack the following items and keep them separated in a designated "Do Not Pack Or Move" area!